DIDSR/MIC_MET_Tree/README.md

 ## How to Run the App

 **Option 1 — Using standard Python:**

-bash
+python -m streamlit run app.py

-"C:\Program Files\Python312\python.exe" -m streamlit run app.py
+**Option 2 — If streamlit is on your system PATH:**

-**Option 2 — If streamlit is on your system PATH:** bash streamlit run app.py
+streamlit run app.py